An Overview of Contactless ATM Security

 How Do Contactless ATMs Work?

 Most contactless ATMs use near-field (NFC) communication technology to send data between the merchant’s NFC-enabled terminal and the customer’s payment device.
+Depending on the particular method used, this can be the card itself, or more commonly, a smartphone with a compatible app installed.
 When the device is brought in close proximity to the terminal, it transmits the customer’s account information and other details needed to process the transaction.
 Apple Pay, Google Pay, and Capital One use this method.
 Other platforms, such as PayPal’s Paydiant, have an app that generates a QR code for the ATM to scan.

 The customer may be required to authenticate the transaction by entering their PIN into the app on their own device, but they never have to touch any screens or buttons on the ATM itself.